beothorn/presentationHeroesGuideToDevTools/static/README.md

 All those are really usefull, but I want to show you a tool that is usually not used, but can be a source of great insights and even, who knows, even save the day.

-## As you fail you learn
+## Things are in order

-But first, I want to talk about how to investigate issues on production code.
+I want to talk about how to investigate issues on production code.

 Every issue is diferent, but the starting point is doing a sanity check.